Matheus2212/php-friendly-urls-class/README.md

 It can also be omitted, but then the script will try to use $_SERVER values to build the URL.

+This class will be updated whenever something new shows up for SEO practices.

 ---

 ## Please Note